FoxxMD/context-mod/docs/README.md

 CM's lifecycle looks like this:

-#### 1) A new event in your subreddit is received by CM
+#### 1) A new Activity in your subreddit is received by CM

-The events CM watches for are configured by you.
+The Activities CM watches for are configured by you.
 These can be new modqueue/unmoderated items, submissions, or comments.

 #### 2) CM sequentially processes each Run in your configuration